rigels02/JavaFX-cv-lv-keeper/Readme.md

-Just trial example to scrape and keep selected web pages information from Web cv.lv
+Example to scrape and keep selected web pages information from Web cv.lv
 =======================================================================
 Used
 ----